Emergent Isotropic-Nematic Transition in 3D Semiflexible Active Polymers

-We summarize the different regimes, in the state diagram shown in Fig.~\ref{fig:Phase_Diagram}(a) as a function of density and activity where each point is colored by the time-averaged global nematic order $\langle S_B \rangle$.
-At low activity, the isotropic and nematic phases are clearly separated, with the I--N boundary shifting continuously to higher densities as activity increases.
-The instability regime is identified by two criteria: i) finite time-averaged global nematic order $\langle S_B \rangle > 0.2$ and large temporal fluctuations $\sigma_{S_B}>0.01$, reflecting the large temporal fluctuations similar to the example of Fig.~\ref{fig:Osc}.
+We summarize all the observed regimes in the state diagram of Fig.~\ref{fig:Phase_Diagram}(a), shown as a function of density and activity, where each point is colored by the time-averaged global nematic order $\langle S_B \rangle$.
+At low activity levels, the isotropic and nematic phases are clearly separated, with the I--N boundary shifting continuously to higher densities as activity increases.
+The instability regime is identified by two criteria: (i) finite time-averaged global nematic order $\langle S_B \rangle > 0.2$ and (ii), $\sigma_{S_B}>0.01$, reflecting sufficiently large temporal fluctuations similar to the example of Fig.~\ref{fig:Osc}.
 This regime requires both sufficiently large activity and density.
-Representative snapshots of the different state are shown in Figs.~\ref{fig:Phase_Diagram}(b)–(d), where polymers are colored by their local nematic order $S_B^{\text{loc}}$, see also Sup.
-Sect.~II.B in~\cite{SM}.
-In the isotropic phase ($\rho\sigma^{3}=0.5$, $f^a=0.1$) polymers show no orientational order; In the nematic phase ($\rho\sigma^{3}=0.8$, $f^{a^*}=0.1$) they are strongly aligned; Unlike the isotropic and nematic phases, which are stable in time, the instability regime exhibits strong temporal fluctuations of both local and global orientational order.
+Representative snapshots of the different states are shown in Figs.~\ref{fig:Phase_Diagram}(b)–(d), where polymers are colored by their local nematic order $S_B^{\text{loc}}$, see Sup.~Sect.~II.B in~\cite{SM} for definition.
+In the isotropic example in Fig.~\ref{fig:Phase_Diagram}(b) ($\rho\sigma^{3}=0.5$, $f^a=0.1$) polymers show no orientational order, whereas in the nematic example in Fig.~\ref{fig:Phase_Diagram}(c)($\rho\sigma^{3}=0.8$, $f^{a}=0.1$) they are strongly aligned.
+In the unstable case shown in Fig.~\ref{fig:Phase_Diagram}(d) ($\rho\sigma^{3}=0.9$, $f^{a}=0.5$), the system exhibits coexisting regions of low and high local nematic order, exhibiting strong temporal fluctuations see Sup.~Video~4.